 The Ligustrum ovalifolium ‘Aureum’ is a genus from the Oleaceae family and is commonly named golden privet.
 The golden privet is a cultivar of the Ligustrum ovalifolium.
 The Ligustrum ovalifolium has dark green leaves and is native to Korea and Japan.

 The golden privet grows reasonably fast and is therefore very suitable for hedges and topiaries (shape pruning).
-Because of the fresh colour of the leaves this shrub is also nice as a solitaire.
+Because of the fresh color of the leaves this shrub is also nice as a solitaire.

 The Ligustrum ovalifolium ‘Aureum’ can grow almost everywhere.
 The golden privet is tolerant to salt and pollution.
 It is also tolerant to drought and can grow in almost any soil.
 The only thing that causes a problem is wet soil.
 If the Ligustrum ovalifolium ‘Aureum’ does not get enough sun the leaves will turn light green.
 In order to keep yellow/green leaves it needs sufficient sun.